-Shay Phillips attorneys were involved in two recent cases on appeal, one decided by the Illinois Supreme Court and the other that is pending before the Illinois Appellate Court, Second District.
+Shay Law attorneys were involved in two recent cases on appeal, one decided by the Illinois Supreme Court and the other that is pending before the Illinois Appellate Court, Second District.

 A. In an Opinion issued last fall, the Illinois Supreme Court found an application to the Illinois Commerce Commission (“ICC”) for approval of a proposed new high voltage direct current electric transmission line to be lacking.
 In Illinois Landowners Alliance, NFP, et al. v.
 Illinois Commerce Commission, et al., 2017 IL 121302, the Court, in affirming the judgment of the Appellate Court, Third District, held that Rock Island Clean Line, LLC was ineligible for ICC regulatory approval to construct its proposed project and to conduct business as a public utility in this state.
 The Court based its holding on its interpretation of the Illinois Public Utilities Act (the “Act”) and, in affirming the Appellate Court, found that Rock Island did not meet the statutory definition of “public utility” (220 ILCS 5/3-105).
 Specifically, the Court found that Rock Island did not own or control assets in this state as required by the statutory definition.
 The Court left undisturbed the Appellate Court’s additional finding that Rock Island failed to show that its proposed project would be for a “public use,” an additional requirement under the Act to be classified as a public utility.

-Shay Phillips attorneys William Shay and Melissa Schoenbein, along with Michael Reagan of Ottawa, wrote the Supreme Court briefs on behalf of the Illinois Landowners Alliance (“ILA”), a large group of landowners who prevailed in the case.
+Shay Law attorney William Shay and Melissa Schoenbein (formerly with the Firm), along with Michael Reagan of Ottawa, wrote the Supreme Court briefs on behalf of the Illinois Landowners Alliance (“ILA”), a large group of landowners who prevailed in the case.
 Mr. Reagan participated in the oral argument before the Court.
-Shay Phillips also represented the ILA before the Third District.
+Shay Law also represented the ILA before the Third District.